luotigerlsx/kubeflow-pipeline-fantasy/README.md

 - [Kubeflow Pipeline Deployment](00_Kubeflow_Pipeline_Deployment_1.0_ipynb) to help you deploy a standalone Kubeflow Pipeline deployment.

 ### Running Notebook
-Please not that the above configuration is required for notebook service running outside Kubeflow environment.
-And the examples demonstrated are fully tested on notebook service for the following three situations:
+The examples demonstrated can run in the following three situations:
-- Notebook running on your personal computer
 - Notebook on AI Platform, Google Cloud Platform
-- Essentially notebook on any environment outside Kubeflow cluster
+- Notebook running in Kubeflow cluster

-For notebook running inside Kubeflow cluster, for example JupytHub will be deployed together with kubeflow, the environment variables, e.g. service account, projects and etc, should have been pre-configured while setting up the cluster.
+- Notebook running outside the above two situations

+It is recommended to run through the examples in AI Platform Notebook, which has already pre-configured and installed necessary dependencies.

 ### Regional Artifact Registry
 [Artifact Registry](https://cloud.google.com/artifact-registry)